 Deepening learning to become trauma-informed, trauma-resilient leaders

-Over the past two years, the district has moved purposefully from information gathering to action.
+In February 2019, the district moved purposefully from information gathering to action.

 “As the district moves forward, great care and thoughtful consideration is displayed to ensure the work is sustainable and systemic,” said Deputy Superintendent for Teaching and Learning Debi Fragomeni.
 “Through extensive education and training, we are building our capacity to support a trauma-resilient community.
 We are also shifting the culture to remove the stigma associated with mental health.
 Our children need to know that it’s okay to ask for help.”